 Schools must be aware of young people who could be at risk of sexual exploitation.
 Keeping children safe in education, September 2016, provides a definition (that may be updated)

 ‘Child sexual exploitation is a form of sexual abuse where children are sexually exploited for money, power or status.
 It can involve violent, humiliating and degrading sexual assaults.
 In some cases, young people are persuaded or forced into exchanging sexual activity for money, drugs, gifts, affection or status.
 Consent cannot be given, even where a child may believe they are voluntarily engaging in sexual activity with the person who is exploiting them.
 Child sexual exploitation does not always involve physical contact and can happen online.
-A significant number of children who are victims of sexual exploitation go missing from home, care and education at some point’ Annex A, page 54.
+A significant number of children who are victims of sexual exploitation go missing from home, care and education at some point’ KCSIE 2018, Annex A, page 76-77.

 The definition makes it clear that this is where there is an imbalance of power in a relationship when the young person receives something as a result of engaging in sexual activities.
 There are varying degrees of coercion, intimidation or enticement that might also link to bullying, peer pressure and e-safety issues.
 National Serious Case Reviews highlight that sometimes these young people are perceived as ‘bad’ not ‘sad’.
 Where there is a deterioration in behaviour, work, and changes to friendship patterns along with missing from home or absenting school the underlying factors need to be examined.
 If there is a concern that a young person may be at risk of sexual exploitation the designated lead should discuss with First Contact Service where there are specialist colleagues trained to assist in these cases.